deafmute1/deemix-librip/README.md

 # deemix-librip
 A python script that pulls artists from your spotify or lastfm accounts and uses deemix to download them.
 Allows full access to deemix options via its config.json file.
+You can use _any_ lastfm account as a source (no authentication is needed to access user artists), but login access is required for spotify.

 ## Install and run
 1. `git clone https://git.ayew.host/deafmute/deemix-librip.git && cd deemix-librip`